Turing Robot

-Overview
+Background

+Turing Robot was founded in 2010, and in 2012 released the "Wormhole Voice Assistant" application, which was the first Chinese intelligence-based voice assistant application.
+Its founding members were previously involved in AI research, including semantic recognition, cognitive computing, human-machine interaction, and machine learning.
 The company is the first Chinese company engaged in research on the commercialization of artificial intelligence (AI).
-Its founding members have over ten years of experience in AI research, including semantic recognition, cognitive computing, human-machine interaction, and machine learning.

-The company was founded in 2010, and in 2012 released the "Wormhole Voice Assistant" application, which was the first Chinese intelligence-based voice assistant application.

 In 2014, Turing released the first open platform for AI robots, also known as the Turing Robot.
 In November 2015, Turing OS was released.

 Turing Robot Open Platform

-Turing Robot Open Platform was at some point the world's largest Chatbot open platform with the number of developers reached 600,000.
+Turing Robot Open Platform was at some point the world's largest chatbot open platform with the number of developers reached 600,000.
 Its Chinese semantic recognition accuracy is up to 94.7%, Turing Robot can provide intelligence-based software and hardware products with AI services covering Chinese semantic analysis, natural language and dialogue processing, DeepQA and more.

 Since the official launch in November 2014, the Turing Robot has provided technical support to more than 230,000 developers and partners with over 130 billion total queries so far.
 The Turing Robot is used in many hardware and software fields, including domestic service robots, commercial service robots, companion robots for children, intelligent customer service systems, intelligent vehicle systems, and smart home control systems.

 By simulating the cognitive and communicative behaviors of humans, the Turing Robot provides users with a conversation feature that provides intelligence-based interaction in hardware and software products, as well as the NLP Knowledge Base for customized life and business needs.
 Meanwhile, the Turing Robot offers a package of 500 types of life service skills to accommodate product needs.

 The Turing Robot comprehensively integrates over 500 kinds of life information and service skills into software and hardware products.
 Enquiries can be made about recipes, weather, delivery services, among other things.